neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 If necessary, exit minkow service status dialogue by pressing “q”.

 System will reboot.
+Please ensure that nor USB stick or Minion unit is attached to the control PC.

 # After 3rd reboot
 activate and use vnc server (see above)